 During the 1st hundred years (1757-1857) of British rule, the British authority exploited India in 3 ways, 1.
 By collecting maximum land revenue through introduction of new land revenue system and procuring raw agricultural products for their own industry, 2. by destroying the old Indian industrial system and 3. by occupying the internal and external market for Indian goods.

 The British in India, in order to consolidate their position wanted to establish their control over the administrative machinery of India.
 To hold the administrative system, the first measure, which the British had adopted was the consolidation of the financial system under their own supremacy.
 Therefore the British introduced the system of land revenue, which became the chief source of their income.
 Land being the important source of income, the British used it as their instrument to control the entire revenue system.
 Hence they introduced several land revenue system to use land as the instrument of strengthening their economic condition in India.
-Three kinds of land revenue systems were introduced by the British in India.
+Three kinds of land revenue systems were introduced by the British in India.1.
+The Permanent Settlement,

 2. Mahalwari Settlement,and